carsonmagee/ProjectPortfolio/Reverse Polish Notation Calculator/README.md

 ## Features

 This project is a skeleton of a Reverse Polish Notation Calculator, including all of the original features.
-This means the code is highly manageable and can easily have a more robust Graphical User Interface added on, as well as more in-game capabilities.
+This means the code is highly manageable and can easily have a more robust Graphical User Interface added on.
+For more information on the specifics of the origin and usage of the Reverse Polish Notation Calculator, please visit [Wolfram Math-World - Reverse Polish Notation]([https://code.visualstudio.com/docs/cpp/config-mingw](https://mathworld.wolfram.com/ReversePolishNotation.html))

 ## Installation